hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 in-memory result sets.
 It starts with a set of `Allocations`, and then progressively groups and/or filters each set.

-This approach to applying domain logic is particularly difficult when complex or numerous rules need to be applied because it requires engineers to keep in their working memory all the state mutations that have been applied to each set up to the point in the processing chain they are currently working on.
+This approach to applying domain logic is particularly difficult to maintain or modify when complex or numerous rules need to be applied because it requires engineers to keep all the state mutations that have been applied to each set up to the point in the processing chain they are currently working on in their working memory.

-Some additional deficiencies with the current implementation include:
+Some additional complicating factors of the current implementation are:

 - The domain logic is sprawled across several files and functions.
 - Any given subroutine call may mutate shared state.
-- Adding new features or alternate behaviors is difficult because it requires changes to numerous coupled functions.
+- A single concern or domain rule may be implemented across multiple coupled functions.
 - The coupling between functions is difficult to identify and easy to forget.
 - Testing requires a significant mental lift.
 The current approach requires engineers to try to imagine all possible cluster states, and then manually